 What I'm using right now

 A monthly snapshot of the AI tools, investing platforms, prompts, and tickers I'm currently working with.
-Inspired by the /now page convention.
-What's here is the *investing* side — tools and decisions I'm running on real money.
+The investing side: tools and decisions I'm running on real money.
 Nothing here is investment advice.

 AI tools I use for investing

-I sometimes run the same prompt through all four in parallel and compare.
-The mistakes that show up that way get documented on Lessons with screenshots.
+I sometimes run the same prompt through all five in parallel and compare which one I can trust.
+That comparison is the live work right now: an AI reliability scoreboard that scores Claude, ChatGPT, Gemini, Perplexity and Grok on the same questions.
+The mistakes that show up get documented on Lessons with screenshots.

 Investment platforms